 Credential: ACM (Accredited Case Manager) ACM-RN or ACM-SW

-Work Experience: Minimum of 1 year
+Work Experience: Minimum of 1-year

 Renewal: 4 Years

-Popularity: 6,400+
+Popularity: 7,000+

-Applicants must have practiced the equivalent of 2 years full-time as a registered nurse and have a minimum of 2,000 hours of clinical practice in nursing case management within the last 3 years.
-In addition, applicants must have completed 30 hours of continuing education in nursing case management within the last 3 years.
+Applicants must have worked as an RN for the equivalent of 2 years of full-time employment.
+In addition, they must have a minimum of 2,000 hours of clinical practice in nursing case management in the last 3 years.

 Exam Schedule